 Today we recover from a whole week of spectacular judo as the World Championships came to an end.
 I have to say that I like the new rules.
-Giving an immediate hansoko make for grabbing the leg was a bit too harsh, cancelling out yuko is difficult for me to accept, but it makes judo much easier to understand for new spectators.
+Giving an immediate hansoko-make for grabbing the leg was a bit too harsh, canceling out yuko is difficult for me to accept, but it makes judo much easier to understand for new spectators.

 It is often said that golden scores are a mental game, suggesting both athletes are equally tired and the strongest in mind will win.
 I don’t believe this is entirely true.
 Condition plays a major role here, coaches and athletes who won’t adapt will be left behind.

 - The simplest thing: stay hydrated.
 A dehydrated body doesn’t function optimally.
 Make sure you drink enough during warm-up, in between fights and during the day.